spearheadsys/docs.spearhead.cloud/en/docs/datacenters.md

 # Data centers
 >A datacenter in the Spearhead Cloud is also an API endpoint which you can manage via the [Spearhead Cloud Tools](https://docs.spearhead.cloud/cloud-portal).

-> As of March 2018 only the [ro-1 datacenter](https://eu-ro-1.api.spearhead.cloud) is active.
-Please note that the certificate is self-signed!
-You must use --insecure for the Spearhead Cloud CLI Tools and/or --tls when using spearhead-docker/docker commands.
+> As of March 2018 the [ro-1 datacenter](https://eu-ro-1.api.spearhead.cloud) is active.
+Please note that you should download the latest [cacert.pem](https://curl.haxx.se/docs/caextract.html) from curl.haxx.se and export `export CURL_CA_BUNDLE=~/Downloads/cacert.pem` when using spearhead-compose commands.

 Here is our list of public datacenters.